 We would like to acknowledge the past contributions of David Barnes to this paper before a career shift beyond astronomy.
 We thank Ethan Nadler, Hui Li, Phil Mansfield, Risa Wechsler, and Shy Genel for helpful discussions and comments while preparing this draft.
+We sincerely thank the anonymous referee for a careful read and candid feedback that helped to further improve the draft.
 YW acknowledges the support of a Stanford-KIPAC Chabolla Fellowship.
-MV acknowledges support through NASA ATP 19-ATP19-0019, 19-ATP19-0020, 19-ATP19-0167, and NSF grants AST-1814053, AST-1814259, AST-1909831, AST-2007355 and AST-2107724.
+MV acknowledges support through NASA ATP 19-ATP19-0019, 19-ATP19-0020, 19-ATP19-0167, and NSF grants AST-1814053, AST-1814259, AST-1909831, AST-2007355, and AST-2107724.
 This research made use of computational resources at the MIT and Harvard research computing facilities supported by FAS and MIT MKI; the authors are thankful for the support from the FAS Research Computing and MIT Engaging technical teams.
-The flagship simulations of the IllustrisTNG project used in this work have been run on the HazelHen Cray XC40-system at the High Performance Computing Center Stuttgart as part of project GCS-ILLU of the Gauss Centre for Supercomputing (GCS).
+The flagship simulations of the IllustrisTNG project used in this work have been run on the HazelHen Cray XC40-system at the High Performance Computing Centre Stuttgart as part of project GCS-ILLU of the Gauss Centre for Supercomputing (GCS).
 This research made extensive use of arXiv.org and NASA's Astrophysics Data System for bibliographic information.